braithwaite/learning-julia/README.md

 [Julia](http://www.julialang.org) is a programming language for scientific computing.
 It might be characterized in many ways.
-From my perspective, it is an open-source alternative to MATLAB, with greater capabilities for general purpose programming.
+From my perspective, it is an open-source alternative to MATLAB, with greater capabilities for general-purpose programming.

-The codes here are my learning exercises; they are somewhat mathematically serious too.
+The codes here are my learning exercises, and they are somewhat mathematically serious too.
 I am studying Julia in conjunction with thesis work in numerical analysis and numerical linear algebra in particular.

 Some learning resources:

 + docs:  <http://docs.julialang.org/>